powerloom/submissions-bootstrap-node/README.md

     go run ./cmd/main.go --generate-key
     ```

-    This will output the generated private key (hex-encoded), the derived Peer ID, and a local placeholder multiaddress.
+    This will output the generated private key (hex-encoded, 128 characters long), the derived Peer ID, and a local placeholder multiaddress.
 Copy the `Generated Private Key (hex)` value.

 2.  **Configure the `.env` file:**